You will need

 - Save your texture images in their folders (preferably high quality clear pictures for better results).

-- Open your texture image in an editing program, turn it greyscale either by converting it to ‘Black and White’ or adjusting the ‘Saturation’, then ‘Save As’ and give it a new name in the same folder as the original image.
+- Open your texture image in an editing program, turn it greyscale either by converting it to ‘Black and White’ or adjusting the ‘Saturation’ (you may need to adjust the Brightness/Contrast), then ‘Save As’ and give it a new name in the same folder as the original image.

-- Using the original image again, turn it into a negative and then save it in the same folder but with a different name (so now you’ll have three different images of the same material).
+- Using the Bump Image, adjust the Brightness/Contrast, and then save it in the same folder but with a different name (so now you’ll have three different images of the same material).

 - Repeat the process for all the required materials.